Bullet Journaling is something you may or may not heard of! If you are the type that likes to keep a journal, I'd suggest you read on!

 I'm not talking about the obvious things like fire extinguishers and horse and human first aid kits.
 There are some other things that come in handy in the barn.
 Things that you might not have thought about, that can really be great to have.

 For some horses, February is an awful month—cold, dark, and wet.
-It makes riders really wish for spring!
-If you are one of those horse owners who is fed up with winter, here are some ideas to get you through the month!
+If you are a horse owner who is fed up with winter, here are some ideas to get you through the month!

 As a person running a riding program, this is the time that we begin to plan for the summer camp season.
 The dates are being set and we are advertising for new and returning campers to sign up.
 Here are 20 questions to help you find the perfect program for your child!